 Alberta Premier Jason Kenney wants Canada to reopen to fully vaccinated visitors

-OTTAWA — Alberta Premier Jason Kenney says he will advocate for the reopening of Canada's border the next time provincial leaders have a conversation with Prime Minister Justin Trudeau.
+OTTAWA — Canada should reopen the border to fully vaccinated foreign visitors, Alberta Premier Jason Kenney said Monday, adding he will advocate for the loosened rules the next time provincial leaders have a conversation with Prime Minister Justin Trudeau.

-Speaking at the Calgary Stampede, Kenney says he raised the issue with Trudeau while he was visiting the city last week.
+"Scientifically the chances of them transmitting are statistically insignificant.
+So we should follow the science, not politicize this," he said Monday while at the Calgary Stampede.

-The premier says he wants to see border rules relaxed to allow foreign nationals who can prove they are fully vaccinated to be allowed into the country without having to quarantine.
+"We have 800,000 Canadians who work in the travel and tourism industries.
+We need to get them back to work."

 Canada recently got rid of its 14-day quarantine rule for returning citizens and permanent residents who can show they are fully vaccinated against COVID-19 and tested negative.